Morris Ankrum: Later years

-In the 1958–59 season Ankrum appeared 12 times in Richard Carlson's syndicated western series Mackenzie's Raiders.
-In the series set on the Rio Grande border, Carlson plays Col. Ranald Mackenzie, who faces troubles from assorted border outlaws.
+In the 1958–1959 season Ankrum appeared 12 times in Richard Carlson's syndicated western series Mackenzie's Raiders.
+In the series set on the Rio Grande border, Carlson played Col. Ranald Mackenzie, who faces troubles from assorted border outlaws.

 Ankrum was cast in an episode of the 1959 CBS sitcom Dennis the Menace.
 He also made occasional uncredited appearances in several Roger Corman films.
 While busy in films and television, Ankrum was still involved in live theatre and continued to direct plays at the Pasadena Playhouse.